Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

 23. Which of the following are factors should be considered for Amazon EBS pricing?
 (Choose TWO)
     - A. The size of volumes provisioned per month.
-    - B. The compute capacity you consume.
+    - B. The compute capacity you consume.[applies to ec2]
     - C. The amount of data you have stored in snapshots.
-    - D. The compute time you consume.
+    - D. The compute time you consume.[applies to ec2]
     - E. The number of Snowball storage devices you request.

     <details markdown=1><summary markdown='span'>Answer</summary>